cns-iu/hra-literature/README.md

 - **PSQL CLI**: The command-line interface (CLI) application for PostgreSQL should also be installed.
 ### Download dataset
 - **SQL Database**: To access the HRAlit database using SQL, you can use the provided SQL file: [hralit.sql](data/db/hralit.sql)
 - **CSV Tables**: If you prefer to work with CSV files, we've provided individual CSVs for each table in the HRAlit database.
-You can find them in [data/db/csv](data/db/csv)
 ### Restore the Database from the Dump:
 ```psql -U [your-username] -d [your-database-name] < hralit.sql```